-Jeannette thought she heard something tight and strained in his voice.
-She pictured the white-tie-sporting, silver-maned conductor again.
-Qualifications.
-But this man, the way he played.
+Jeannette thought she heard a thread of bitterness in the words.
+She pictured the white-tiesporting, silver-maned conductor again.
+Maybe that was what he meant by "qualifications."
+But this man, the way he played...
 "Listen," he said, "I was going to go find a soda machine.
 Do you know if there's one down here?"
 She shook her head.
-"Well, they must have one someplace.
+"They must have one someplace.
 Anyway, right after that, let's go through my plan for rehearsal, okay?"